pingcap/docs/data-migration/migrate-aurora-tidb-from-snapshot.md

 Because the snapshot file from Aurora does not contain the DDL statements, you need to export the schema using Dumpling and create the schema in the target database using TiDB Lightning.
 If you want to manually create the schema, you can skip this step.

 Export the schema using Dumpling by running the following command.
-The command include the `--filter` parameter to only export the desired table schema:
+The command includes the `--filter` parameter to only export the desired table schema:

 {{< copyable "shell-regular" >}}